stackql/stackql-registry-docs/docs/google-docs/providers/google/documentai/index.md

 image: /img/providers/google/stackql-google-provider-featured-image.png
 ---

-Service To Parse Structured Information From Unstructured Or Semi-Structured Documents Using State-Of-The-Art Google AI Such As Natural Language, Computer Vision, Translation, And AutoML.
+Service to parse structured information from unstructured or semi-structured documents using state-of-the-art Google AI such as natural language, computer vision, translation, and AutoML.

 :::info Service Summary